Zero-Shot Textual Explanations via Translating Decision-Critical Features: Abstract

 \section{Abstract}

 Textual explanations make image classifier decisions transparent by describing the prediction rationale in natural language.
 Large vision–language models can generate captions but are designed for general visual understanding, not classifier-specific reasoning.
 Existing zero-shot explanation methods align global image features with language, producing descriptions of what is visible rather than what drives the prediction.
-We propose {TEXTER}, which overcomes this limitation by isolating decision-critical features before alignment.
+We propose TEXTER, which overcomes this limitation by isolating decision-critical features before alignment.
 TEXTER identifies the neurons contributing to the prediction and emphasizes the features encoded in those neurons---i.e., the decision-critical features.
 It then maps these emphasized features into the CLIP feature space to retrieve textual explanations that reflect the model’s reasoning.
 A sparse autoencoder further improves interpretability, particularly for Transformer architectures.
-Extensive experiments show that TEXTER generates more faithful and interpretable explanations than existing methods.
-The code will be publicly released.
+Extensive experiments show that TEXTER provides more faithful and interpretable explanations than existing methods.
+The code is available at \url{https://github.com/tttt-0814/TEXTER}.